-Continuing on the HT, pass through patches of Mountain Laurels and over small hills.
-At 3.3 miles enter the private property of the Hudson Farm.
-From this point to the Hopatcong Preserve, the HT is on Hudson Farm property.
-Please stay on the trail and respect the property owners, who have graciously allowed the HT to pass through their property.
+Continuing on the HT/LHT, pass through patches of Mountain Laurels and over small hills.
+At 4.7 miles enter the private property of the Hudson Farm.
+From this point to the Hopatcong Preserve, the HT/LHT is on Hudson Farm property.
+Please stay on the trail and respect the property owners, who have graciously allowed the trail to pass through their property.
 They consider anything off of the trail as trespassing, and this property is patrolled and has surveillance cameras.
 You are welcome to enjoy your hike, just please obey the rules.
-At 3.8 miles reach an old woods road and an old water pump.
-Turn left and go down to Bear Pond, then follow the trail to the right as it follows the shoreline of Bear Pond, passing over a spillway and along a woods road, reaching paved Aladdin Trail at 4.8 miles.
+At 5.2 miles reach an old woods road and an old water pump.
+Turn left and go down to Bear Pond, then follow the trail to the right as it follows the shoreline of Bear Pond, passing over a spillway, a dam and along a woods road, reaching paved Aladdin Trail at 6.2 miles.

 Note: Aladdin Trail is a quiet residential street.
 Please respect the privacy of the residents and walk quietly through this area.
 No blazes have been painted along this street.
 Parking on or along Aladdin Trail, even at the trail head, is strictly forbidden.
-At the end of Aladdin Trail is a Hudson Farm sign stating “No Trespassing!
+At the beginning of the road is an illegal (it is against town ordinance to harass or impede someone walking on a public road) "no hikers" sign and at the end of Aladdin Trail is a Hudson Farm sign stating “No Trespassing!
 No Swimming!
 No Hiking!”
 This is due to problems with people illegally swimming in Bear Pond.
 HT hikers are allowed to HIKE this area, but again please respect the landowners who have allowed the HT to cross their property and just quietly hike without leaving the trail for any reason.

 Follow Aladdin Trail .2 mile out to Route 607.
 Turn Left on Route 607 and follow it for .3 mile to a right turn on a woods road into Hudson Farm property.
-Quickly turn right off of the woods road on a narrow trail, crossing over small hills and coming to a dirt road at 5.8 miles.
+Quickly turn right off of the woods road on a narrow trail, crossing over small hills and coming to a dirt road at 7.2 miles.
 Parking is available along Route 605 a short distance down the dirt road to the right.
 Cross the dirt road, leaving Hudson Farm property and entering the Hopatcong Preserve.
 Follow the trail along the ridge above Route 605, eventually turning away from the road before passing under power lines.
-Follow mostly woods roads before coming out to Route 605 at 8.6 miles.
+Follow mostly woods roads before coming to a junction where the Lake Hopatcong Trail turns left and the Highlands Trail turns right.
+Follow the HT out to Route 605 at 10 miles.
 Turn left on Route 605 and go .1 mile to a right turn at the Byram Bike Trail.
 Follow the bike trail 1 mile, reaching a gate and the Byram Township Intermediate School on Mansfield Drive, where there is parking at 9.7 miles.
 Turn right on Mansfield Drive and go .35 miles out to Route 607 Lackawanna Drive.
-Turn left on Route 607 and go .9 miles out to Route 206 at 10.6 miles.
+Turn left on Route 607 and go .9 miles out to Route 206 at 12.0 miles.